rimthong/rimthong/src/content/reading-list.md

 ## Extreme Ownership & The dichotomy of leadership
 ![Extreme Ownership](../images/book_extreme_ownership.jpg)

   - Take ownership: if things go wrong do not deflect; if an underperformer drags the team down, leader must resolve; leadership is contagious.
-At Unito, we see this a lot with no finger pointing and fixing the process.
   - No bad teams, just bad leaders.
   - Clarity and belief. *See OKRs*
   - Manage your ego